Pragatighai/lego-analysis/README.md

 3. Run all cells (**Runtime → Run all**) to generate outputs and charts.
 4. Optional: Save images for your presentation from generated plots.

 ---

+## **How to setup**

+1) Create a folder on your desktop and name it "extracted"
+2) Create 2 subfolders named:
+	"datasets"
+	"Python_code"
+3) On the datasets folder, extract all of the dataset in there.
+4) On the Python_code, extract these python codes:
+	"analysis.py"
+	"app.py"
+	"cleaning.py"
+	"data_loader.py"
+	"utils.py"
+	"visuals.py"

+5) Edit app.py
+	> modify the BASE_DATA_PATH
+	Note: You have to specify here the location path of datasets folder. ex.
+BASE_DATA_PATH = Path(r"C:\Users\<username>\Desktop\extracted\datasets")

+---

 ## **Example Outputs**